 EU countries may decide - after consulting employers' and employees' representatives - that the host country's minimum pay and annual holiday requirements need not apply if the whole posting lasts for less than 1 month.
 This exemption does not apply to workers posted through placement agencies.

-National contact points
+National contact points and websites

 Social security rules for posted workers

-While working temporarily in another EU country, posted staff can stay covered by the social security system of the country where they worked before the posting.
+While working temporarily in another EU country, your posted staff can stay covered by the social security system of the country where they worked before the posting.